nplutt/pydantic-remote-config/README.md

 ### Templating strings

-Strings can be templated using environment variables that have been defined in the class.
+Strings can be templated using attributes that have been defined in the class and have corresponding environment variables set.
+This is useful in cases where a value is stored under a different folder depending on the environment.

-This is useful in cases where a value is stored under a different folder depending on the environment. e.g. `/app-name/dev/db_password` in dev and `/app-name/prod/db_password` in prod
+In this example if the environment variable `ENV` is set to `dev`, the `/app-name/dev/db_password` value will be retrieved.

 ```python
 from pydantic_remote_config.aws import SSMParam